zimmski/feedme/README.md

 The crawler fetches per default all defined feeds.
 By using the <code>--feed</code> argument, which can be used more than once, it is possible to fetch only specific feeds.
 The <code>--spec</code> argument uses the connection string parameter of the excellent <code>pg</code> package.
 Please have a look at the [official documentation](http://godoc.org/github.com/lib/pq#hdr-Connection_String_Parameters) if you need different settings.

+**Configuration file**

+All CLI arguments can be defined via a INI configuration file which can be initialized via the <code>--config-write</code> argument and then used via the <code>--config</code> argument.

+*Please note that CLI arguments overwrite settings from the configuration file*

 **Environment variables**
 ```
 FEEDMESPEC sets the --spec CLI argument through the environment
 ```
-*Please note that CLI arguments overwrite settings from the environment.*
+*Please note that CLI arguments overwrite settings from the environment and the environment overwrites settings from the configuration file.*

 ## feedme-server